 Bob provided information about the series on his Web site (which is built on WordPress).
 He took orders through a standard shopping cart (1ShoppingCart in his case, though there are plenty of other low-cost options).

 Then, every week, Bob would send out a link to a new five-minute video he had recorded – basically, him talking to a single camera to provide his view and actionable tips on a topic highly relevant to your average consultant.
 If you happened to sign up after the series had started, the welcome e-mail simply included links to the videos already released.

 If I remember right, I paid about $500 for this, and it was more than worth every penny.

-On other fronts, when we ran our first online learning platform selection bootcamp at my company, Tagoras, we did opt to use a simple course platform, but that was only because we are in the platform selection business and find it valuable to try things out.
+On other fronts, when we ran our first online learning platform selection boot camp at my company, Tagoras, we did opt to use a simple course platform, but that was only because we are in the platform selection business and find it valuable to try things out.
 Truth is, we did not really need one.
 (We used LearnDash – the best WordPress LMS plug-in, in my opinion.)

-The point is that a lot can be achieved with relatively little technology if the value is there.
+In general, there is a lot that can be achieved with relatively little technology if the value is there.
 So, put your time, effort, sweat, and stress into the value – not the technology.

-And, even if you do decide to go with a specialized platform – e.g., a Thinkific or a WordPress plug-in like LifterLMS – this isn’t a life decision.
+And, even if you do decide to go with a specialized platform – e.g., a Thinkific or a LearnWorlds or a WordPress plug-in like LearnDash – this isn’t a life decision.
 Changes can be made in the future – again, let value lead the way.
 Do what makes sense to get started, but by all means, get started – whether that means with your first course our your next one.

 That’s all.
 If you have come up with simple and/or creative ways to deliver your course(s) without specialized technology, drop me a line.
 I’d love to hear your story.
 Please comment and share.